blinq-io/selenium-session-manager/README.md

     <img src="https://blinq.io/wp-content/uploads/2022/06/Blinqio128_128.png" alt="Selenium Session Manager logo">
 </p>

-# selenium-session-manager
+# Selenium-Session-Manager
-Bypass your app login screen by managing your browser session (cookies).
-This project enable your selenium automation tests to bypass your application login screen.
+The Selenium Session Manager (SSM) enables easy configuration of your test environment by bypassing your app login screen.
+This is accomplished by managing your browser session (cookies).
+This project enables your selenium automation tests to bypass your application login screen.
 ## Why should I bypass my app login screen?
+There are several advantages to bypass the application login screen:
-1. It enable your tests to run faster.
+1. tests run faster.
-2. It can eliminate the need for complex autentication scenarios like: multi-factor, captch...
+2. no need for complex authentication scenarios such as multi-factor, captch and more.
-3. It can enable you to run your tests on production environment without the need to create backdoor.
+3. tests can run on a production environment without the need to create a backdoor.

 ## The solution main components
 The solution include 3 main components: